Heroes-Academy/OOP_Fall2016/docs/source/exercises/intro_object_exercises.rst

 Gravity+Jumping 2
 *****************

+(For a great discussion of this, `see this stackoverflow answer <http://gamedev.stackexchange.com/questions/15708/how-can-i-implement-gravity>`_)

 Gravity is a force that acts on the y direction of an object.
 Specifically, if your object has a speed, then it is accelerating downwards by gravity.
 If you jump, you are accelerating upwards.